LauJensen/gitdoc/README.txt

 	Chouser has also provided, as he always does, quality sparring and source code snippets that may of may not appear in this distribution.

+TO USE:

+First, download clojure from Clojure.org, then modify the path to the UI in (main-qt) in engine.clj.

+Linux)
+Then from the CLI:

+$ java -cp clojure.jar:/path/to/gitdoc/src/ clojure.lang.Repl

+user> (use 'dk.bestinclass.gitdoc)
+nil
+user> (in-ns 'dk.bestinclass.gitdoc)
+nil
+dk.bestinclass.gitdoc> (init)
+nil
+dk.bestinclass.gitdoc> (main-qt)

+Windows)
+1) Install Linux
+2) Follow recommendations above

 /Lau B. Jensen/